neoforged/.github/primers/1.21.6/index.md

         - `drawString`, `drawStringWithBackdrop` no longer returns anything
         - `renderItem(ItemStack, int, int, int, int)` is removed
         - `drawSpecial` is removed, relaced by individual `submit*RenderState` depending on the special case
+        - `blurBeforeThisStratum` - Notifies the render state that a blur effect should render between this strata and all previously rendered ones.
+This can only be applied between once per frame.
+        - `render*Tooltip` -> `set*TooltipForNextFrame`, does not directly add to the render state, instead waiting for `renderDeferredTooltip` to be called when not present or overridden
+        - `renderDeferredTooltip` - Adds the tooltip information to be rendered on a new stratum.
         - `$ScissorStack#peek` - Gets the last rectangle on the stack.
     - `LayeredDraw` class is removed
+- `net.minecraft.client.gui.components`
+    - `AbstractWidget#getTooltip` is removed
+    - `FocusableTextWidget` can now take in a boolean indicating whether to fill the background
+    - `ImageWidget#updateResource` - Updates the sprite of the image on the component.
-- `net.minecraft.client.gui.components.LogoRenderer#keepLogoThroughFade` - When true, keeps the logo visible even when the title screen is fading.
+    - `LogoRenderer#keepLogoThroughFade` - When true, keeps the logo visible even when the title screen is fading.
+    - `WidgetTooltipHolder#refreshTooltipForNextRenderPass` now takes in the `GuiGraphics` and the XY position
 - `net.minecraft.client.gui.components.spectator.SpectatorGui#renderTooltip` -> `renderAction`
+- `net.minecraft.client.gui.components.tabs`
+    - `Tab#getTabExtraNarration` - Returns the hint narration of the tab.
+    - `TabManager` can now take in two `Consumer`s on what to do when a tab is selected or deselected
+    - `TabNavigationBar#getTabs` - Returns the list of tabs on the navigation bar.
 - `net.minecraft.client.gui.contextualbar`
     - `ContextualBarRenderer` - An interface which defines an object with some background to render.
     - `ExperienceBarRenderer` - Draws the experience bar.